 Below the colander, I always place a glass bowl to collect the liquid as it drains from the yogurt which we can use for the cooling phase of the buffaloes.

-An alternative method you can use if you do not already make your own, is that you can make a brine using about 500 ml of filtered water, 1 teaspoon of salt and a teaspoon of yoghurt (or lemon juice).
+Alternatively, you can quickly whip up your own brine by mixing about 500 ml of filtered water, 1 teaspoon of salt and a teaspoon of dairy-free yoghurt (or lemon juice).

 Mix the yogurt with the tapioca, salt and soy cream, until the mixture is smooth and without lumps.